-Under the current system of taxation in Kingdom of Saudi Arabia, the Fund is not liable to pay any tax.
+Under the current system of taxation in Kingdom of Saudi Arabia, the Fund is not paying any zakat and income tax.
 Zakat and income tax are considered to be the obligation of the Unitholders and are not provided for in the accompanying financial statements.